KUDRAT7/HR-Workflow-Designer/README.md

 - small sandbox testing
 - modular front-end architecture

-The prototype leans into those strengths while keeping the overall codebase interview-friendly.

 ### UI Direction

 The UI uses a light analytics dashboard style inspired by the provided broad references: